level12/gh-action-wiki-sync/readme.md

 # Wiki Sync GH Action

-A GitHub action that does bi-directional[^1] sync between a docs folder in your repo and the GH wiki for that repo.
+A GitHub action that does bi-directional sync between a docs folder in your repo and the GH wiki for that repo.

-[^1]: GH wiki doesn't trigger golum events on page delete.
-Delete docs from repo, not wiki.
+Please take note of any [known issues](https://github.com/level12/gh-action-wiki-sync/issues) before using.

 ## Usage Example